KoredeDavid/django-multiple-authentication/README.rst

     python manage.py createsuperuser --username='test' --email='test@email.com'

+ It will bring a prompt to set ``password``.
+So just set your password and you're done creating a user.

 Now we tell django what ``AUTHENTICATION_BACKENDS`` we want to use for user authentication.
 Update your ``settings.py`` with this: